digitaldrummerj/digitaldrummerj.me/content/posts/2022/031122-aspnet-health-checks.md

     .AddCheck<ExampleHealthCheckAsync>("Example");
 ```

-The last item, in the Program.cs, we need to do is to set up the endpoint url for the health check.
+Lastly, we need to setup the endpoint url for the health check in Program.cs.

 ```csharp
 app.MapHealthChecks("/health");